BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/options.md

 ## Options Setup Page

-When you choose PDM Task Convert Extended from the dropdown in the new task dialog, you will be prompted a window that is similar to the one below:
+When you choose PDM Publisher from the dropdown in the new task dialog, you will be prompted a window that is similar to the one below:

 <p align="center">
   <img src="../images/pdmconverttaskextendedoptionssetuppage.png" alt="Options Setup Page" width="800">